qoherent/ria-hub-docs/docs/content/.Administration/customizing-gitea.md

 The default theme sources can be found [here](https://github.com/go-gitea/gitea/blob/main/web_src/css/themes).

 If your custom theme is considered a dark theme, set the global css variable `--is-dark-theme` to `true`.
-This allows Gitea to adjust the Monaco code editor's theme accordingly.
+This allows RIA Hub to adjust the Monaco code editor's theme accordingly.

 ## Customizing fonts